On the questionnaire it asks about whether my truck has flares or not. What are flares??

 Then scroll the page of images for your truck model.
 If you do not find a truck similar to yours, call or email us with your truck information and we will do our best to send you images of mud flaps on your truck make, model and year.

 If for any other reason you are not happy with your decision to purchase DuraFlap LLC Mudflaps, you may return them within 30 days of delivery and in new condition.
 There is a 20% restocking fee for returns due to anything other than defects.
 You pay for the return shipping.
 If the product is damaged, or parts are missing, you will be charged for replacement of damaged or missing parts, in addition to the 20% restocking fee.
 These returns must be received within 30 days of the delivery date.
-Phone or e-mail DuraFlap LLC to obtain your return order number.
+To obtain a return authorization number, please call (541) 245-9148.

 Polished stainless steel weights are guaranteed not to rust.
 Scratches, dents, accidents etc. or any misuse are not covered by our guarantee.
 Installer should check for sufficient clearance of at least 3″ from the Mud flap to the tailpipe prior to installation.
 Movement of the tailpipe may be necessary to prevent melting of the mud flap.